-- 8.17 You must maintain the integrity and security of confidential information in your possession, or for which you are responsible. - 8.18 In addition to your general obligations relating to the use of Council information, you must: - a. only access confidential information that you have been authorised to access and only do so for the purposes of exercising your official functions - b. protect confidential information - c. only release confidential information if you have authority to do so - d. only use confidential information for the purpose for which it is intended to be used - e. not use confidential information gained through your official position for the purpose of securing a private benefit for yourself or another person - f. not use confidential information with the intention to cause harm or detriment to the Council or any other person or body - g. not disclose any confidential information discussed during a confidential session of a Council or Committee meeting or any other confidential forum (such as, but not limited to, workshops or briefing sessions).
+- 7.2 You must maintain the integrity and security of confidential information in your possession, or for which you are responsible. - 7.3 In addition to your general obligations relating to the use of Council information, you must: - a only access confidential information that you have been authorised to access and only do so for the purposes of exercising your official functions - b protect confidential information - c only release confidential information if you have authority to do so - d only use confidential information for the purpose for which it is intended to be used - e not use confidential information gained through your official position for the purpose of securing a private benefit for yourself or for any other person - f not use confidential information with the intention to cause harm or detriment to the Council or any other person or body - g not disclose any confidential information discussed during a confidential session of a Council or Committee meeting or any other confidential forum (such as, but not limited to, workshops or briefing sessions).